memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 uint32_t val_from_prop = DT_PROP(NODE_A_PHANDLE_BY_LABEL, dummy_value);
 ```

-Since this is a very common use case, Zephyr's devicetree API also contains the macros `DT_PROP_BY_PHANDLE` and `DT_PROP_BY_PHANDLE_IDX`, which allow reading a property's value without having to retrieve the node identifier using the corresponding `DT_PHANDLE` macros first - which is the recommended approach:
+Since this is a very common use case, Zephyr's Devicetree API also contains the macros `DT_PROP_BY_PHANDLE` and `DT_PROP_BY_PHANDLE_IDX`, which allow reading a property's value without having to retrieve the node identifier using the corresponding `DT_PHANDLE` macros first - which is the recommended approach:

 ```c
 uint32_t val_from_phandle_by_label = DT_PROP_BY_PHANDLE(NODE_REFS, phandle_by_label, dummy_value);